SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 class_name=>meth( a = b ).

-"Only a single value must be passed: parameter name (a) and EXPORTING not needed
+"Only a single value must be passed:
+"the formal parameter name (a) and EXPORTING not needed

 stat_meth( b ).